Syu

-Syu (シュウ, Shū) is a Japanese musician, best known as leader and guitarist of the power metal band Galneryus.
+Syu (シュウ, Shū) is a Japanese musician, best known as the leader and guitarist of the power metal band Galneryus.
 He also performs guitar and lead vocals in Spinalcord (formerly known as Aushvitz) and was formerly a member of Animetal.
 Under his own name, Syu has released one studio album, one cover album and one instrumental album, each featuring collaborations with many guest musicians.
-He was voted Best Guitarist in online music magazine Beeast's music awards four years in a row, from 2015 to 2018.
+He was voted as the Best Guitarist in online music magazine Beeast's music awards for four years in a row, from 2015 to 2018.
 His work on Galneryus' song "Emotions" was named the 73rd best guitar instrumental by Young Guitar Magazine in 2019.

 Early life

 With parents who played the piano, Syu started playing the instrument at the age of four, but soon stopped.
 He then started playing the violin at age six, and continued to do so until he was 12 or 13 years old.
 In fourth grade of elementary school, he discovered X Japan and dove into rock music.
 With Yoshiki his favorite member, Syu started to play drums alongside violin.
 He played the drums in a band called Cross-Large, but could not find good musicians to play with.
 He switched to guitar after finding it easier because guitar and violin are relatively similar.
 He also said he could better express himself through guitar than through drums.